bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 Learn more in the [How is Bondy different](/concepts/how_is_bondy_different) section.

 ::: info Like a distributed D-Bus over a network [D-Bus](https://en.wikipedia.org/wiki/D-Bus) is a platform-neutral messaging service that runs by default in most Linux distributions.

-As Bondy, it offers RPC and Pub-Sub, but whereas  D-Bus is designed for inter-process communication (IPC) on a single host, Bondy is designed to be distributed over a set of hosts (cluster) and used over a network.
+As well as Bondy, it offers both Remote Procedure Call and Publish/Subscribe functionality.
+However, while D-Bus is intended for inter-process communication (IPC) on a single host, Bondy is designed to be distributed over a set of hosts and used over a network.
 :::

-[^topo]: Bondy uses [Partisan](https://github.com/lasp-lang/partisan) allowing it to use different network topologies.
-Currently Bondy can only be deployed using the full-mesh topology that can scale to hundreds of nodes.
-A peer-to-peer (partial mesh) topology based on Partisan HyParView implementation is in development.
-Partisan HyParView that has been proven to scale up to 2,000 nodes.
+[^topo]: Bondy uses [Partisan](https://partisan.dev), which allows it to use different network topologies.
+Currently, Bondy can only be deployed using the full-mesh topology, which can scale to hundreds of nodes.
+However, a peer-to-peer (partial mesh) topology based on Partisan HyParView implementation is currently in development.
+Partisan HyParView has been proven to scale up to 2,000 nodes.
+Partisan is currently maintained by the same team that created Bondy.